 With the first flight being just 2 hours from Seoul to Beijing and the second being 11 hours from Beijing to Amsterdam overnight I figured, what could go wrong?
 I’ll take one for the team and see if China Southern really are that bad!

-I’ll let you in with a secret before I get on with the rest of the post – they were great, and I’d fly with them again!
+I’ll let you in with a secret before I get on with the rest of the post – they were great, and I’d fly with them again.
+Here’s why in this Southern China Airlines Review!

 Here are a few facts about Southern China Airlines that I read and found interesting:

 I also want to point out here that it seems Southern China Airlines has been upgraded in the last few years.
-It did used to be 3 stars but is now 4.
+It did use to be 3 stars but is now 4.

-Many of the bad reviews I read a few years ago don’t seem to be there anymore.
+Many of the negative reviews of china southern airlines I read a few years ago don’t seem to be there anymore.
 It’s rated as 3.5/5 on Trip Advisor but reviews like this are usually only done when people have bad experiences aren’t they.
 Many people on my social media shared experiences of them travelling with Southern China when they saw I had and they were either good recent stories or bad stories from a few years ago.

 So if you flew with Southern China back in 2011-2014 it seems safe to say they have improved since then!

-I have zero technical terminology for planes to provide a Southern China Airlines plane review but as far as I was concerned I was very happy with both planes I went on for the short haul and long haul, both were new looking and comfy- more details on that below.
+I have zero technical terminology for planes to provide a full and detailed Southern China Airlines plane review but as far as I was concerned I was very happy with both planes I went on for the short-haul and long haul, both were new looking and comfy- more details on that below.

 I was really surprised by the seats on both my China Southern Airlines flights.
 My short haul flight was a 3-3 row, the long haul was 2-4-2.